All around Calgary there are trails to hike, rivers and lakes to kayak, wildlife to spot, arts to marvel at, and cultures or histories to learn about.

 Snake Hills Recreation Area

-There are over 17kms of groomed nature trails in the Snake Hills Recreation Area in Sundre which are open year-round, and which are open to both hikers and bikers.
-Hiking through the densely forested area can bring you into contact with a few different types of wildlife like moose, deer, or squirrels and rabbits.
-You can choose from a variety of different length adventures and difficulty levels.
+There are over 17 km of groomed nature trails in the Snake Hills Recreation Area in Sundre, which are open year-round to both hikers and bikers.
+Hiking through the densely forested area can bring you into contact with a few different types of wildlife like moose, deer, squirrels and rabbits.
+You can choose from a variety of adventures of various lengths and difficulty levels.

 Driving Time: 1.5-2hrs